KostasSliazas/Europass-Maker-Offline/README.md

 2. Preview your CV to ensure it matches your preferences.
 3. Click the Export button to download the Europass-formatted CV.

-## Contributing
-Contributions are welcome!
-If you’d like to improve the project

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.